 PERIODIC POINTS AND FEIGENBAUM’S CONSTANT

 Around 1975, Feigenbaum began to study period-doubling in the logistic map.
-First he developed a complicated generating function theory to predict the value of
+First he developed a complicated generating function theory to predict

 where a